webuimaker/wikiHugo/content/multi-cloud+strategy/index.md

 ---
 # Homepage
-title: "VMware PKS
+title: "Multi-Cloud Strategy"
-"
-description: "VMware Enterprise PKS (formerly known as Pivotal Container Service or PKS) is a turnkey product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
-This page gathers resources about VMware PKS and how to deploy it."
-titleDescription: "VMware Enterprise PKS (formerly known as Pivotal Container Service or PKS) is a turnkey product that enables enterprises and service providers to simplify the deployment and operations of Kubernetes clusters.
-This page gathers resources about VMware PKS and how to deploy it."
+description: "Multi-cloud is the use of multiple cloud computing and storage services in a single heterogeneous architecture.
+This page gathers resources about the benefits, challenges and best practices of multi-cloud adoption."
+titleDescription: "Multi-cloud is the use of multiple cloud computing and storage services in a single heterogeneous architecture.
+This page gathers resources about the benefits, challenges and best practices of multi-cloud adoption."

 type: "widget_page"
 url: "/display/containers/multi-cloud+strategy/"